 What can a counsellor help you achieve in your LGBT relationship?

 As a couple counsellor I work with couples and their relationship.
 Being LGBT does mean that your relationship has difference, but it also has many similarities to a heterosexual relationship.
 Your sexual orientation or your partner’s could be causing problems either in your relationship, your family or work.
 Being LGBT might be causing difficulties now, or in the past, could be affecting your self esteem, or the wider context.
 Whatever the issue, it will be handed with understanding and sensitively.

-As an experienced couple counsellor, I have many years of working with couples from many different backgrounds, religions and personalities.
-I am warm, approachable and professional, but also .non judgment and impartial.
+As an experienced counsellor, I have many years of working with couples from many different backgrounds, religions and personalities and sexual orientation.
+I am warm, approachable and professional, but also non-judgment and impartial.

 The sessions are confidential and provide a safe environment for both of you to talk openly.
-Our first session together will be about establishing what is happening in your relationship, what each of you feels or thinks about your situation and to establish what you each want from counselling and whether I will be the right person for you.
+Our first session together will be about establishing what is happening in your relationship, defining what each of you feels or thinks about your situation and establishing what you each want from counselling and whether I will be the right person for you.

 If you do want to proceed, then we will talk more about this and the process.